Candice Michelle: Film

+Television

 Personal life

 On May 7, 2005, she married Ken Gee Ehrlich, a Los Angeles chiropractor.
-Together they have three daughters: AkiAnne Rose, born May 23, 2010, Ryumi Grace, born October 20, 2012 and Aloha Von Ehrlich, born July 17, 2015.
+Together they have three daughters.

 She has a tattoo of the word "faith" on her inner wrist, which she considers a "personal affirmation".
 It is also a reminder, in her words, to "believe in myself and have 'faith'".
 She got the tattoo, which was documented on the reality show LA Ink, after breaking her collarbone in 2007.
 The tattoo is also related to her Christian beliefs.
 When Candice made her return, she had new tattoos on her back, her new tattoos are of five stars, which starts at the lower part of her back then finished at the middle of her back.

 Candice, along with Batista, Shelton Benjamin, and Josh Mathews, represented WWE at the 2008 Democratic National Convention in an effort to persuade fans to register to vote in the 2008 Presidential election.